 عنوان مقاله [English]

-Findings: The result of the two-sample Kolmogorov–Smirnov test shows that the distribution of latent health variable is not equal in the two groups of insured and uninsured households.
+Findings: The result of the two-sample Kolmogorov–Smirnov test shows that the distribution of latent health variable is not equal in two groups of insured and uninsured households.
 In other words, there is a significant difference between the health status of insured and uninsured households.
 As well as, a comparison of the distribution of latent health status between insured and uninsured households shows that on average the level of latent health of insured households is lower than that of uninsured households.
 Therefore, existence of adverse selection in the Iranian insurance industry is confirmed.
-Also according to the results, the risk aversion parameter of households for consumption of health services ( ) equals to 0.1109 and for consumption of other goods ( ) is equal to 0.0226.
+Also, according to the results, the risk aversion parameter of households for consumption of health services ( ) equals to 0.1109 and for consumption of other goods ( ) is equal to 0.0226.
 This result implies that households are more risk averse with respect to health status than to the aggregate consumption commodity.

 Conclusion: The results confirm the existence of adverse selection in the Iranian health insurance industry.
 In addition, the results show that risk aversion for the consuming health services is higher than other goods consumption.
 Therefore, it is essential that health insurance companies plan and act to reduce the risk of adverse selection.
-At the end of this study, according to the framework of the analysis and the results of this study, we present some strategies to minimize the adverse selection risk.
+We also presented some strategies to minimize the adverse selection risk.